 The problem today is that, while the world itself is changing and the business landscape is evolving, our learning and educational systems are outdated and have failed to adapt effectively.

 The fact of our changing world is that every job today and in the future will require constant learning and development.
-The thing about lifelong learning is that is that we all perceive and approach it in our own ways.
+The thing about lifelong learning is that we all perceive and approach it in our own ways.
 There’s no one right way to learn because we all have our own preferences and approaches that work for us as individuals.
 Even in our own lifetime, our effective ways of learning may change.